 When I started I thought there is no way I can type this 10 times – I’d done a few practice runs – but in the end I managed it.
 I made mistakes but I learned ways to amend them.
 My RSA I typing training started to come back to me.
 I learned to touch type in South Bristol College in the early 90’s on an electronic IBM and got a distinction in my exam!
 I remember buying my little typing kit from WH Smith with the special pencil eraser and brush etc. Its weird to think now that stationery shops sold things like that.
 I remember part of the training was correcting your mistakes and the tricks and techniques came back to me, I had totally forgotten about this even though I still have my certificate!
 Unfortunately the only photo I have of all 10 copies typed up is this awful one below.
 My hands were probably trembling after all the typing!

 So not only did the book tell the story of part of my personal history – the making of it resurrected another part that I had forgotten about.
 I began to think about my long relationship with typewriters.
 The first typewriter I used was a very old Underwood (looking at photos it was probably a 1930s one).
-Looking back on it I was about 10 (no more than 12) when I started playing with the typewriter.
+Looking back on it I think I was about 10 when I started using the typewriter.
 I also forgot how much concentration it takes when you are using a manual typewriter – it was quite exhausting!
 You may also notice my lovely grey felt typewriter pad in the photo above.
 Very good for muffling the sound – especially since my Silver-Reed Silverette is the noisiest of all my typewriters.
 I got it from MyTypewriter.com It was expensive but I looked all over and this seemed the thickest and best quality.
 It fits all my manual typewriters (5 in total now!).

 I can’t fully remember how I first started to use typewriter text for my rubber stamps but I seem to remember it has a lot to with font snobbery!
 Why else would I torture myself with choosing a really difficult serif font to carve instead of nice plain Verdana or Tahoma.
 I carved the text for the cover using the same method I had used for Nest Building Perils & Pleasures – all the text in that book was carved by hand (I must have been mad).